Abraham Lefkowitz

-Abraham Lefkowitz (17 October 1884 in Revish, Hungary – 7 November 1956 in New York City, United States) was a co-founder of the American Federation of Teachers, of the New York City Teachers Union in 1916 and the New York City Teachers Guild, which broke off from the Teachers Union in 1935.
+Abraham Lefkowitz (October 17, 1884 in Revish, Hungary – November 7, 1956 in New York City, U.S.) was a co-founder of the American Federation of Teachers, of the New York City Teachers Union in 1916 and the New York City Teachers Guild, which broke off from the Teachers Union in 1935.
 For both the Teachers Union and Teachers Guild, he served as legislative representative to relevant New York city and state government bodies.